 Where: Viktoriastraße 10-18, Tempelhof

 Tip 7: Metropol

-The Metropol on Nollendorfplatz has been celebrating for over 100 years.
-Over the years it was theatre, club, cinema and later also the hippest disco in Germany.
-Here Westbam fired Berlin's reputation as a techno club legend with 130 beats per minute.
+The Metropol on Nollendorfplatz has been a spot for parties and culture for over 100 years now.
+It was a theatre, a club, a cinema and later also the hippest disco in Germany.
+Here Westbam fired up Berlin's reputation as a techno club legend with 130 beats per minute.
 In the 1980s, however, rock legends such as David Bowie and Nina Hagen, die Ärzte or the Einstürzende Neubauten also played behind the facades of the Art Nouveau building on Nollendorfplatz.
-From September 2020, live concerts are also planned again.

 Tip 8: Paul's Boutique